“Impact of Food Processing on Human Health” (Food & Health 2020)

 SCIENTIFIC RESEARCH PROJECT

 Designed to facilitate your admission to Doctoral schools in France, the Scientific Research Project will require both personal and teamwork.
-It will include 2 sessions of tutorials and a last session of presentation of the results and discussion with researchers and PhD students from the Glycation-Ageing and PETALES research laboratories.
+It will include 2 sessions of tutorials and a last session of presentation of the results and discussion with researchers and PhD students from Lille University School of Medicine.
 Topic: “Vitamin Degradation during Cooking”.

 The project will be conducted in four stages: